fbpx

 How To Fix Shiny Skin In Photoshop

-Step 1: Create A New Blank Layer
+Step 1: Create A New Blank Layer Using The Plus Sign In The Layers Panel

 First, you must create a new layer to place the color changes you will apply to your image.
-To do this, go to the Layers panel and click the plus sign icon at the bottom.
+To do this, go to the Layers Panel and click the plus sign icon at the bottom.

 Select the blank layer you created previously.
 Afterward, go to the Toolbar and select the Brush Tool (B).

-Once you enable the Brush Tool, you must change some of its settings in the Options bar.
+Once you enable the Brush Tool, you must change some of its settings in the Options Bar.

 First, change the blend mode to Darken.
 This will make the brush paint pixels that are lighter than the color we will sample.
 Thus, regions around the problem areas that are already darker than the sampled color and do not need to be painted will not be affected.

-Once you hold in Alt/Option, your cursor will turn into an eyedropper icon, then click the desired pixels to sample them.
+Once you hold in Alt/Option, your cursor will turn into an eyedropper icon.
+Click the desired pixels to sample them.
+You will see the sampled color active in the Foreground color swatch.
+With the desired color sampled, right-click on your image to bring up the Brush Settings panel.

-Choose a Soft Round brush.
+Leave Hardness at 0% and choose a Soft Round brush.

 Now, paint over the bright pixels to cover them with the color you sampled.

-To better blend pixels in the target area and cover pixels that may not have been covered, create a new layer by clicking the plus sign icon in the Layers panel.
+To better blend pixels in the target area and cover pixels that may not have been covered, create a new layer by clicking the plus sign icon in the Layers Panel.
+Then, keep the new layer selected and change the blend mode to Color.

-The Color blend mode allows you to paint pixels preserving their luminance.
+The Color blend mode allows you to paint pixels, preserving their luminance.

 With the brush active and adjusted as demonstrated above, zoom in on the target area and sample pixels adjacent to the problem area.
+Then, keep painting the affected area with the sampled colors until the brightest spots are covered.

 Step 4: Change Layer Opacity